grundleborg/kson/README.md

 Contributing
 ------------

-* If you find a bug or missing feature, please file a ticket on the KSON Github issue tracker.
+* If you find a bug or missing feature, please file a ticket on the Github [issue tracker](https://github.com/grundleborg/kson/issues).
 * Contributions in the form of Pull Requests are also welcome, although please open an issue to discuss first if you are proposing a major change.

 License